jswymer/mydoctest/articles/purchasing-how-record-purchases.md

 7. Proceed to fill the remaining fields on the vendor card.
 For more information, see [How to: Register New Vendors](purchasing-how-register-new-vendors.md).
 8. When you have completed the vendor card, choose the **OK** button to return to the **Purchase Invoice** window.

-    Several fields in the **Purchase Invoice** window are filled with information that you specified on the new vendor card
+    Several fields in the **Purchase Invoice** window are filled with information that you specified on the new vendor card.
 9. Fill the remaining fields in the **Purchase Invoice** window as necessary.
 Choose a field to read a short description of the field or link to more information.

     You are now ready to fill the purchase invoice lines with inventory items or services that you have purchased from the vendor.

-    **Note**: If you have set up recurring purchase lines for the vendor, such as a monthly replenishment order, then you can insert these line on the invoice by choosing the **Get Recurring Purchase Lines** action.
+    **Note**: If you have set up recurring purchase lines for the vendor, such as a monthly replenishment order, then you can insert these lines on the invoice by choosing the **Get Recurring Purchase Lines** action.
 10. On the **Lines** FastTab, in the **Item No.** field, enter the number of an inventory item or service.
 11. In the **Quantity** field, enter the number of items to be purchased.